Standards and Policies

-Students who withdraw from the Ellis School of Nursing (ESON) by resignation, leave of absence* or dismissal may receive a tuition refund for the current semester provided they submit an official withdrawal form to the school office.
+Students who withdraw from The Belanger School of Nursing by resignation, leave of absence* or dismissal may receive a tuition refund for the current semester provided they submit an official withdrawal form to the school office.
 The refund calculation will be based on the students official date of withdrawal.
 The failure of a student to notify the Director, in writing, of withdrawal may delay refund of tuition due pursuant to section 5002 of the Education Law.

 Students not receiving Title IV funds